Also known as: ring pike pass-through, pike ring rotation, skin-through pike, rings pass-through

 What is Skin the Cat Pike?

-Skin the Cat Pike is a hard ring calisthenics move where you hang, pike your hips and rotate through the rings while keeping straight arms.
-It primarily targets the core, shoulders, back (lats) and forearms.
-High strength and shoulder mobility are required; progress gradually for safety.
+The Skin the Cat Pike is a hard ring calisthenics move where you rotate and pull your body through rings while holding a pike.
+It primarily targets the core, shoulders, back and forearms, requires strict straight-arm control, and suits advanced trainees.

 How to Do Skin the Cat Pike

-5. Return with control: Reverse the motion by pulling with straight arms into scapula protraction, guiding legs back through the rings slowly and keeping the core tight.
+- Return to start: Reverse the motion by pulling into scapular protraction with straight arms, guiding legs back through the rings until you safely resume the starting hang.

 Muscle Groups